whipowill/d2-plugy-qol/Mods/README.md

 Code by [whipowill](https://github.com/whipowill).

+- Jewels
+	- "Brute's" and "of the Brawler" allow splash damage
 - Druid
 	- Shapeshift lasts longer
 	- All beasts can be summoned at the same time
+	- Spirits & Vines cannot die
 	- Teleport allowed in shapeshift form
 - Amazon
 	- Magic and rare quivers are possible and are replenishing